Sorry, you need to enable JavaScript to visit this website.

 In 2017, DHS launched a pilot rental subsidy program called DC Flex, which gives low-income, working families $8,400 to spend per year on rent for four years (or longer if the pilot is extended).
 Because a family’s ability to pay rent may change as their income and expenses fluctuate month-to-month, participants can choose how much of their DC Flex funds to spend on rent in a given month (up to their total rent amount) until the $8,400 is exhausted.
 DHS is evaluating the effectiveness of this intervention through a partnership with the Lab at DC.

-Please see our below one-pager for more information on The DC Flex for Singles program.
+Please see our below one-pager on The DC Flex for Singles program.

 English – Spanish (Español) – Amharic (አማርኛ)